Lifelong Adult Formation

 To learn more about any of these events, contact the church office by phone or .

-We meet monthly on the first Thursday at 5pm for about 90 minutes at Rants and Raves for informal conversation at the intersection of current events/contemporary culture and discipleship.
+We meet monthly on the second Thursday at 5pm for about 90 minutes at One World for informal conversation at the intersection of current events/contemporary culture and discipleship.
 Check the calendar for this month's conversation starter.
 There's always fine fellowship and lots of laughter.
 St. Mark's picks up the tab for beverages.
 Reservations not needed—all are welcome!

+What does it look like to live as an Episcopalian?
 In preparation for Baptism and Confirmation/Reception, and then after these sacraments and sacramental rites have been administered, we offer small group and/or one-on-on formation to explore them.
+It's also a wonderful opportunity for long-time Episcopalians to re-explore their roots.
 What does it mean to live as a Christian?
 As an Episcopalian?
 How are our lives changed when we vow to follow Jesus?